PabloGP18/finance-website-reactjs-tailwindcss/README.md

 # React JS & Tailwind CSS Mobile Responsive Website

-This project demonstrates the construction of a 100% mobile responsive website from scratch using React JS and Tailwind CSS.
+This project showcases the process of building a 100% mobile-responsive landing page from scratch, utilizing React JS and Tailwind CSS.
+At the moment, the landing page is not equipped with functionality.
+The primary objective of this project was to learn how to work with Tailwind CSS effectively.

+The website has been deployed on Netlify and is available for public viewing.
+If you're interested, [feel free to check it out](https://finance-strategy.netlify.app).

 ## Overview